- What Is Driver’s License Status and How To Check It

 Reporting Other Crimes

 It is easy to shy away from reporting crimes, which seem minor but they indicate a more significant issue for us as a community.
-If you witness the theft or destruction of property, drug activity or any violent crime, do your part and report it immediately.
+If you witness the theft or destruction of property, drug activity, or any violent crime, do your part and report it immediately.

 You can contact local law enforcement with your tip, or if you believe the crime is a felony, you may want to contact the FBI by calling 1-800-CALL-FBI (1-800-225-5324).

-How To File a Report With the Police
+How To File a Police Report

 When you feel that you have information valuable to law enforcement you need to contact your local police department.
 Using RecordsFinder.com you can find your local police department information.
 You should go there in person and be prepared to provide the following information: